-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2022.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2022.

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 19 934 FOR THE TRANSITION PERIOD FROM TO

-An EchoStar Company

-Commission File Number: 333-179121

-Hughes Satellite Systems Corporation

-(Exact name of registrant as specified in its charter)

-Colorado 45-0897865

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-100 Inverness Terrace East, Englewood, Colorado

-(Address of principal executive offices)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \boxtimes

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Lorgo oppolarated filer Accelerated filer Emerging growth company П Large accelerated filer Ш Ш Non-accelerated filer \boxtimes Smaller reporting company an emerging growth company, indicate by che ck m ark if the registrant has elected not to use t he extended transition period for comp lying with any new or evised financial accounting standards provided pursu ant to Section 13(a) of the Exchange Act. [

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes

-As of April 28, 2022, the registrant's outstanding common stock consisted of 1,078 shares of common stock, \$0.01 par value per share.

-The Registrant meets the conditions set forth in General Instructions (H)(1)(a) and (b) of Form 10-Q and is therefore filing this Quarterly Report on Form 10-Q with the reduced disclosure format.

-The Registrant currently is not subject to the filing requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934 and is filing this Quarterly Report on Form 10-Q on a voluntary basis.
-The Registrant has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months as if it were subject to such filing requirements during such period.

-Disclosure Regarding Forward Looking Statements
+OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(FOR THE TRANSI d) OF THE SECURITIES EXCHANGE ACT OF 1934 TION PERIOD FROM TO Commi ssion File Number: 001-33807 E CHOSTAR. noStar Corporation (Exact name of registrant as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) n) (I.R.S.
+Employer Identification No.) 100 Inverness Terrace East, Englewood, Colorac (Address of principal executive offices) 80112-5308 (Zip Code) (303) 706-4000 Not Applicable (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Ac Class A common stock \$0.001 par value (Title of each class) SATS The NASDAQ Stock Market LLC (Name of each exchange on which registered) (Ticker symbol) orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during rant was required to file such reports) and (2) has been subject to such filing requirements for ectronically every Interactive Data File required to be submitted pursuant to Rule 405 of r period that the registrant was required to submit such files).
+Yes \boxtimes No \square rated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an ted filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Large accelerated filer ⊠ Accele Non-accelerated filer □ Smalle erated filer Emerging growth company reporting company If an emerging growth company, indicate by check mark if the received financial accounting standards provided pursuant to Sectio Indicate by check mark whether the registrant is a shell company (a As of April 28, 2022, the registrant's outstanding common stock c common stock, each \$0.001 par value. onsisted of 37,228,906 shares of Class A common stock and 47,687,039 shares of Class B

-Signatures
+Exhibits Signatures